MDrapchaty/drapdebug/README.md

 `var util = require('drapdebug');`

-drapdebug will allow you to insert a message you would like logged You can then insert the debugger inside your API routes with a robust detailed message indicating success/fail, or whatever message you would like to be appended to your log file:
+drapdebug will allow you to insert a message you would like logged You can then insert the debugger inside your API routes with a robust detailed message indicating success/fail, or whatever message you would like to display in console and/or be appended to your log file:

 `util.debug('Insert message you would like to log here.')`